7 Science-Backed Benefits of Avocado Oil + How To Find A High-Quality Option

 Avocado oil’s fatty acids, along with vitamins A and E, can help support 12the health of your skin and hair.
 “One of the best beauty uses is when avocado oil is in facial and skin creams,” Chellam says.
 “It has carotenoids, which help with DNA repair, and vitamin E, which is very important for the flow of sebaceous glands to give you suppleness of the skin.”

 Chellam recommends applying avocado oil directly to your skin to reap these benefits.
+You can also use it for your hair (read more about those benefits here.)

 RELATED STORY: 4 DIY Avocado Face Mask Recipes For Dry, Dull Skin